oneRF/ReSeNI/Tutorials/Install Linaro on Dragonboard 410c.md

 10 - Let switch S6 at the sequence 0-0-0-0

-11 - Click on "OK" to rebook
+11 - Click on "OK" to reboot